TechplexEngineer/campus_ztp/README.md

 # Campus ZTP Integration Pack

-This integration pack works with Brocade Workflow Composer (BWC) to enhance Zero Touch Provisioning (ZTP) to reliably setup ICX campus access Ethernet switches.
+This integration pack works with Brocade Workflow Composer (BWC) to enhance Zero Touch Provisioning (ZTP) to reliably setup ICX campus access
+ Ethernet switches.

 BWC is a platform for integration and automation across services and tools.
-It ties together your existing infrastructure and application environment so you can more easily automate that environment.
+It ties together your existing infrastructure and application env ironment so you can more easily automate that environment.
 It has a particular focus on taking actions in response to events.

 This implementation of ZTP utilizes an Excel spreadsheet as the source for variables to replace in a JINJA template.
-That combined information builds the final device-specific configuration that is pushed securely to the device via Secure Copy.
+That combined informatio n builds the final device-specific configuration that is pushed securely to the device via Secure Copy.

 There are additional actions to perform time-saving tasks on the network as well as perform automated backups.